Is There Such a Thing as Organic Tuna?

 Can tuna be farmed organically like other fish?

-Most tuna species cannot be farmed organically because they present unique challenges that make aquaculture certification extremely difficult:
+Most tuna species cannot be farmed organically due to unique challenges that make aquaculture certification extremely difficult:

 • Space requirements: Bluefin tuna and other popular species are highly migratory predators requiring vast ocean ranges that aquaculture facilities cannot replicate